vincentfree/dapr-experiments/dapr_config/dapr_observability/logging.md

 ## Search logs

-> Note: Elastic Search takes a time to index the logs that Fluentd sends.
+> Note: Elasticsearch takes a time to index the logs that Fluentd sends.

 1. Port-forward to svc/kibana-kibana